Developing your own reports¶

 - Capacity?
 Performance?
 Availability?
-Open the sub-folder of “components” according to your need.
+Open the subfolder named according to your requirement.

-- What type of object do you want to report?
+- For what type of object do you need when designing your report?

-- Host?
+- A host?
 A single host group?
 Several host groups?
-You will find this information in the name of the ”.rptlibrary” file.
+You will find this information in the descriptive name of the ”.rptlibrary” file.

-- Do you need a data set?
+- Do you require a data set?
 With what kind of parameters?

-- All the data set are listed in the panel “Data Explorer”
+- All the data sets are listed in the “Data explorer” panel.

-- The name of each data set starts with a code.
-Each digit of this code concerns an object (hostgroup, host, service category, host category, metric, timeperiod, ..) and can vary from 0 to 2:
+- The name of each data set is prefixed by a code.
+Each digit in this code signifies an object (e.g., hostgroup, host, service category, host category, metric, timeperiod) and can vary from 0 to 2:

-- Do you need a graphical component?
-With what kind of parameters?
+- Do you require a graphical component?
+With which parameters?

-- All the components are listed in the panel “Outline” in the menu “Report Items”
+- All graphical components are listed in the “Outline” panel in the menu “Report Items”.

-- The name of each component starts with a code using the same naming rule than the data set.
+- The name of each component is prefixed by a code using the same naming convention as the data set (see above).

-- The name of the component is suffixed with the type of the component: Graph, Text, Table, etc...
+- The name of the component is suffixed with the component type (e.g., graph, text, table)

 Do NOT modify any of the original standard report templates or libraries.